 BUY & SELL BUSINESS

-Privately held business are generally sold in one of two ways, either:
+Privately held businesses are generally sold in one of two ways, either:

 A stock purchase, where the buyer purchases all or a majority of the seller’s stock to assume the seller’s position, including the seller’s liabilities and debts, making it the preferred method of sale for sellers.